azat-co/ga-backbone/README.md

 ## Super Simple Backbone Starter Kit

-Load local HTTP server, e.g., [MAMP](http://www.mamp.info/en/index.html), and open you browser at the folder in which you downloaded/cloned SSBSK.
+TODO: Load local HTTP server, e.g., [MAMP](http://www.mamp.info/en/index.html), and open you browser at the folder in which you downloaded/cloned SSBSK.